grislyeye/three-meet/pages/classes/mighty.md

 ### Flurry of Blows

-Immediately after you make an [attack](pages/combat/attacks) on your turn, you two unarmed strikes, or improvised weapons as a bonus action.
+Immediately after you make an [attack](pages/combat/attacks) on your turn, you can make two unarmed strikes, or improvised weapons as a bonus action.

 Once you use this feature, you must finish a rest before you can use it again.